 - As part of self-management education, action plans improve health outcomes in adults with asthma.
 Outcomes examined include hospital admissions, emergency medical contacts, days missed from work, nocturnal asthma symptoms and quality of life.

 - The evidence is strongest in those with the most severe disease, following management in secondary care and in those with recent exacerbations.

 - There is a relative lack of evidence in primary care.

-Written personalised asthma action plans are recommended as part of patient education and self-management.
-They should form standard care for all people with asthma, but should always be offered prior to discharge, following inpatient admission for asthma.
-Despite clear recommendation by national guidelines, action plans have been poorly taken up both by healthcare teams and patients.
-Healthcare professionals seem more attuned to the pharmacological management aspect of guidelines: a 2007 Scottish survey showed only 23% of asthmatic patients received an action plan compared with 67% receiving the correct add-on therapy.
+Healthcare professionals can be more attuned to the pharmacological management aspect of guidelines: a 2007 Scottish survey showed only 23% of patients with asthma received an action plan compared with 67% receiving the correct add-on therapy.